bitwarden/sm-ansible/README.md

 ```

 <!-- prettier-ignore -->
-> [!NOTE]
+> [!Note]\
 > We are using a `vars_prompt` to avoid storing the access token in the playbook.
-While\
+While
-> there are many ways to pass the access token to the lookup plugin, we recommend against storing it\
+> there are many ways to pass the access token to the lookup plugin, we recommend against storing it
 > in the playbook itself.

 For more information on how to use the Bitwarden Secrets Manager Collection, see the